-Air traffic control: Flights to and from NI and Ireland face disruption
+Air traffic control: Flights to and from NI and Republic disrupted

 A significant number of EasyJet flights were cancelled at Belfast International Airport, including flights to Edinburgh, Newcastle, Paris and Birmingham.

+Monday is a bank holiday for much of the UK and is one of the busiest days of the year for flights.

-In a statement to BBC News NI, Dublin Airport said the technical issues are "resulting in delays and cancellations to some flights into and out of Dublin Airport."
+In a statement to BBC News NI, Dublin Airport said the technical issues are "resulting in delays and cancellations to some flights into and out of Dublin Airport".

 It advised all its passengers to check the status of their flights in advance.